0xkid-root/reactNode-MFA/README.md

    ```bash
    npm run dev
    ```

+   The frontend development server will run on port 3000.

 ## API Endpoints

+### Authentication Routes (`/api/auth`)

-- `POST /api/register` - User registration
+- `POST /api/auth/register` - User registration
-- `POST /api/login` - User login
+- `POST /api/auth/login` - User login (with Passport.js local strategy)
+- `GET /api/auth/authstatus` - Check authentication status
+- `GET /api/auth/logout` - User logout

+### 2FA Routes (`/api/auth/2fa`)

-- `POST /api/2fa/setup` - Initiate 2FA setup
+- `POST /api/auth/2fa/setup` - Initiate 2FA setup
-- `POST /api/2fa/verify` - Verify 2FA token
+- `POST /api/auth/2fa/verify` - Verify 2FA token
-- `POST /api/2fa/disable` - Disable 2FA for user
+- `POST /api/auth/2fa/reset` - Reset 2FA for user

 ## Usage

-1. Register a new user account
+1. Register a new user account using the `/api/auth/register` endpoint
-2. Log in with your credentials
+2. Log in with your credentials using the `/api/auth/login` endpoint
-3. Set up 2FA by scanning the QR code with your authenticator app
+3. Set up 2FA by making a request to `/api/auth/2fa/setup` to generate a QR code
+4. Scan the QR code with your authenticator app (Google Authenticator, Authy, etc.)
-4. Enter the generated code to verify and enable 2FA
+5. Verify the 2FA setup by sending the generated code to `/api/auth/2fa/verify`
-5. On subsequent logins, you'll need to provide both password and 2FA code
+6. On subsequent logins, you'll need to provide both password and 2FA code

 ## Security Considerations

 - All passwords are hashed using bcrypt
-- JWT tokens are used for secure session management
+- Session management using express-session and passport.js
-- 2FA secrets are stored securely
+- 2FA secrets are stored securely in the database
 - CORS is enabled for controlled cross-origin requests

 ## Contributing